rbondoc96/Occupational-Health-Network/README.md

 python manage.py migrate
 ```

-If you want to use the database with test data I'm using for development, use <b>pgAdmin4</b> to restore the database from one of the files in <b>/test_db/</b>

 <h4>Configuring the Frontend</h4>

 From the repo root directory, move into the <b>/frontend/</b> directory and run the following command: